 The overall Coral experience is excellent, you get the feeling they are always improving their game and forcing other bookmakers to get better.
 The live betting, live streaming, and cash out options are fantastic in particular and make Coral a strong contender for the attention of in-play bettors.
 The free to use Coral radio is another customer favourite and helps bettors really engage with the event they have bet on.

 Customers seem to love the interaction on the site and through the app, and regular fun promotions along with generous free bet clubs keep you coming back each Saturday.
 Plus, as a mainly UK focussed bookie you can feel special knowing that everything they do is done with you in mind.

 Coral also add something that online-only merchants can’t by offering full integration of online, telephone and in-shop betting – with the Connect card being the icing on the cake.
 If you are a loyal customer and you want to keep your bets in one place but with flexibility then Coral are the bookie for you.
 For example, if your internet goes down and you’ve got no phone signal you can’t walk down to an online only bookie now can you?

-The Gala Coral Group have a rich history in the world of casino gaming with Gala casinos currently holding around 1/5 of the market share.
-Coral, therefore, has a lot of expertise under the bonnet and can provide a wide range of online casino, gaming and bingo services.
+Coral has a lot of expertise under the bonnet in the games department having a long history with the Gala brand, and can provide a wide range of online casino, gaming and bingo services.

 Coral offers a plentiful range of games and slots thanks to their many industry partnerships and these can be played on site and conveniently on the main mobile app too.
 The live casino plays host to a stack of roulette and blackjack games (plus a few others) via live stream but if you would rather go it alone you can stick to the table games area.